roahmlab/splanning/index.markdown

 ## [Hardware Results](#hardware-results)

-We also run demonstrate success with other hardware configurations.
+We also demonstrate success with other hardware configurations.
 <!-- START HARDWARE VIDEOS -->
 <div class="video-container">
   <div class="video-item">